Managing customer relationships on a WordPress site can get messy fast.

 12. Supports Multiple Languages

-You can translate content on a HubSpot page into 3 languages.
+I found that you can translate content on a HubSpot page into 3 languages.
 Then, you can add a simple language switcher so your visitors can pick the language they want to read.
-I tried this out, and it was really easy to use.

-Even better, HubSpot groups all those different language versions together in your dashboard, making them much easier to manage.
+Everything was easy to use, plus HubSpot groups all those different language versions together in your dashboard.
+This makes them much easier to manage.
 In this way, you can create multilingual content and connect with people all over the world, with ease.

 13. Website Traffic Analytics